kurty51114/Assignment1_2420/README.md

 ## Creating an Access Token to Connect Doctl to your DigitalOcean Account

-The next step we must conduct is creating an access token, which is used to connect our DigitalOcean account to the doctl tool used in the terminal.
+The next step is to create an access token, which is used to connect our DigitalOcean account to the doctl tool used in the terminal.
 To create our access token and connect doctl to our DigitalOcean account:

 1. Go to your control panel on the DigitalOcean website.
 On the left navigation bar, scroll down to the following section and click on **API**: